SagarKAdhikari/drf-nested-relations/README.md

 It works for generic relations and foreign keys for now.

-* If the dictionary contains `id` field, the nested data will be updated.
+* If the dictionary contains `id` field, the corresponding nested data will be updated.

 * If the dictionary does not contain `id`, field , new data will be created.

 * If the dictionary contains only `id` as key, the data will be deleted.

+There is no need to provide data which do not need to be updated or deleted.

+# Installation

+1. Install the package from pypi using pip:

+    `pip install drf-nested-relations`

+2. Add `nested_relations` to INSTALLED_APPS.
+    ```python

+    INSTALLED_APPS = [
+    'django.contrib.admin',
+    'django.contrib.auth',
+    'django.contrib.contenttypes',
+    'django.contrib.sessions',
+    'django.contrib.messages',
+    'django.contrib.staticfiles',

+    # Third party apps
+    'rest_framework',  # utilities for rest apis

+    # drf nested relations
+    'nested_relations',
+   ]```

 # Usage